 Some Indian diplomats believe that India is coming under undue U.S. pressure to reduce its ties to Iran.
 India has responded, to some extent, by refraining from expanding relations with Iran.
 A major Indian gasoline refiner, Reliance Industries Ltd, reportedly has ended gasoline sales to Iran in an effort to avoid any U.S. sanction.
-In December 2010, India ceased using the Tehran-based Asian Clearing Union to process payments to Iran for oil shipments; negotiations to find an alternate payments system reportedly have not produced a resolution.
+In December 2010, India ceased using the Tehran-based Asian Clearing Union to process payments to Iran for oil shipments; an alternate arrangement using a bank in Germany (EIH) was found.
 Another aspect of the relationship involves not the potential building of a natural gas pipeline from Iran, through Pakistan, to India.
 While India's participation in a trans-Pakistan pipeline remains uncertain over pricing and security issues, India and Iran reportedly are discussing a direct, undersea pipeline that would bypass Pakistan.